Hexagon/windows-service/README.md

 A Deno library that provides a simple way to create Windows services using Deno applications without any external tools.

+**Note:** This package is mainly intended for creating interactive Windows services using Deno.
+If you simply want to launch a Deno application as a service,  https://github.com/cross-org/service is easier to use, has a built in service installer, and it uses this package internally.

 ## Features

 - Run Deno applications as Windows services